naporin0624/d1-remote-tls-repro/README.md

 When using:
 - `wrangler.toml` with `remote = true` on a D1 binding
+- Other bindings like R2 or IMAGES
+- `.dev.vars` file with secrets
 - `getPlatformProxy({ remoteBindings: true })`

 The following error occurs: